kentcdodds/react-mocha-workshop/INSTRUCTIONS.md

 *(or <kbd>CTRL</kbd>+<kbd>f</kbd> on windows) for me on the page.
 See you around!*

 # Starting here, things are old.
 I'm migrating this from AVA
+# If you wanna help, that'd be great

 ## AVA